William-165EGP/CIH_virus_explanation/readme.md

   3. Line 1377 inc byte ptr [esi+4dh] increments the data at IOR structure+4Dh
     * This represents move to the next position (either Head or Sector) to destroy
   4. Line 1379 jmp LoopOfKillHardDisk jump to LoopOfKillHardDisk and continue to do int 20h write operation
-* The procedure explanation for the IOR table
+* The procedure explanation for moving to the next cylinder
   1. Line 1382 add dword ptr [esi+10h], ebx adds ebx on the data at IOR structure+10h
     * It's a large value to skip a lot of area
     * I believe it wanna move to the next cylinder